In an effort to encourage more field operations by Hams, especially with military field radio gear, the following After Action Report is posted.

 Note: NIKE missile batteries had AN/GRC-9 HF field radios for network site-site comms.

 Another goal was to exercise this system on the Winlink HF / Internet EMail system.
-It worked well sending and receiving my test EMail via an automated HF-Internet Gateway node in Reno NV.
-Lacking an actual military terminal, my setup uses a PC Notebook “Glass Terminal” running Vara HF software through a Signalink interface to the PRC-174.
+It worked well sending and receiving my test EMail via an automated HF-Internet Gateway node in Reno NV, a 275 km shot from here.
+There are scores of these nodes around the world.
+You can always connect with many of them

 I also exercised the setup on radio-teletype “RATT” with a pre-planned sked with a buddy doing a similar “military” Field Day operation near LA using his PRC-47, CV-2455 and a UGC-74 teletype terminal.
 I was up on 7087 kc, 850 cps shift, Space High at 20, 21 and 2200Z as planned, calling CQ Clatternet.